climate markets; renewable energy certificate; carbon credit; feed-in tariff; greenhouse gas emission; renewable portfolio standard

 Digital Object Identifier (DOI)

 Chuang, Jules; Lien, Hsing-Lung; Roche, Akemi Kokubo; Liao, Pei-Hsuan; and Den, Walter, "Consolidated Climate Markets Mechanism Analysis—Case Studies of China, Japan, and Taiwan" (2019).
-Institute for Water Resources Science and Technology Faculty Publications.
+Water Resources Science and Technology Faculty Publications.
 2.